Meeting Program

 Computational approaches enable in silico investigation of drug concentrations and effects that can support decision making throughout drug discovery and development.
 The mechanisms that drive the PK/PD, and the level of detail at which these mechanisms are understood and can be modelled quantitatively, vary across modalities, leading some modalities to be more challenging during discovery and development.
 This short course will introduce attendees to the key considerations and data requirements for PBPK and PK/PD modelling for challenging modalities.

-Co-Chairs: Daniel Scotcher, The University of Manchester, UK; Farzaneh Salem, GSK, UK
+Co-Chairs: Daniel Scotcher, The University of Manchester, UK; Eva Huehn, Roche, Switzerland

 • PKPD modelling for protein degraders